I am currently offering counselling and psychotherapy face to face and by video call. I comply with current Covid-19

 I have always enjoyed working with people from all walks of life and my experience has been gained over many years.
 Beginning my career in the ambulance service, I worked there for 8 years, 5 of those as a paramedic.
-Working alongside the NHS gave me an insight into how it operates and what workers encounter day-to-day.
+Working in the NHS gave me an insight into how it operates and what workers encounter day-to-day.
 Answering emergency calls and supporting people in acute distress, I became adept at responding to people’s emotional pain in different situations and my calm and empathetic approach was a good fit.

 The job opened my eyes to the prevalence of more chronic mental distress in society and I wanted to work more closely with people, longer term, giving them more targeted support.

 That lead me to pursue a career in the social care sector, where I have experience with varied client groups including people with severe disabilities and their families, people with HIV and hepatitis C, people from LGBTQ+ backgrounds and people who use substances.
 I have experience of counselling people who have been through trauma and abuse in childhood and I currently work as a counsellor with students.